This page describes global, regional, and zonal Compute Engine resources.

 - The Addresses collection contains any static external IP addresses that you have reserved for your project.
 Any static external IP addresses you have reserved for your project will remain reserved to your project until you explicitly release the IP address.
 Static external IP addresses are a regional resource and can only be used by instances that are in the same region as the address.

-- Subnetworks regionally segment the network IP space into prefixes (subnets) and control which prefix an instance's internal IP address is allocated from.
+- Subnets regionally segment the network IP space into prefixes (subnets) and control which prefix an instance's internal IP address is allocated from.

 - Regional operations